payment-book-com/woocommerce-plugin/README.md

 ### FAQ
 **Q: Do I need to set up a scheduler (cron job) for status checks?**
-A: **No.** This plugin uses **Webhooks (Callbacks)** for real-time status updates, which is more efficient and faster than polling via schedulers.
-As long as you have configured the Webhook URL in your PAYMENT BOOK backoffice, your orders will update automatically.
+A: **No.** This plugin uses **Webhooks (Callbacks)** for real-time status updates, which is more efficient and faster than polling via schedulers, your orders will update automatically.

 ---